IrAero

 IrAero is an airline based in Irkutsk, Russia.
 It operates domestic and international scheduled passenger services, charter and cargo flights.
 Its main base is in Irkutsk Airport.
-It is currently banned from flying into EU airspace along with all other Russian airlines.

 History

 The airline was established in 1999 in Irkutsk, Russia.

 Destinations

 IrAero flies to a number of destinations from its hubs in Russia: Irkutsk, Yakutsk, Magadan, and Moscow.
 It also carries out international flights to a number of countries including Turkey, Azerbaijan, China, Mongolia, Philippines, and Vietnam.